How to Create Models Larger Than a 3D Printer's Build Volume

-Cutting your model along straight lines is less design intensive than adding aligners.
+Splitting your 3D model along straight lines is less design-intensive than adding aligners.
 Straight cuts are also more forgiving when prints turn out slightly warped or have generally a higher degree of dimensional variation.

 On the downside, straight cuts can be time intensive when it comes to assembly, as you have to manually align each part and make sure they remain in the correct position until the adhesive fully bonds them.

 By default, the stereolithography (SLA) 3D printing process creates fully dense parts.
 Depending on your design, this might not be a requirement when 3D printing large objects.
 In such cases, 3D printing the outer shell or hollowing out your design are great ways to save a considerable amount of material and time.
 When printing hollow models with an SLA 3D printer, be sure to add venting holes to avoid creating pressure volumes with air and resin.